 - Call the farm ahead of time.
 Make sure the farm still has plenty of cut-your-own trees available, especially if you go toward the end of the season.
 You can also call ahead to make sure if the farm is pet-friendly or if saws are provided.
 Most Christmas tree farms allow you to bring your own hand saw.
 Power tools are not typically permitted for safety reasons.

-Check websites for seasonal schedules, hours and call for closings due to inclement weather.
+Check websites for seasonal schedules and pricing.
+Call ahead for closings due to inclement weather.

 Evergreen Valley Christmas Tree Farm

 Wander rows of over 10,000 trees surrounded by mountain views at this 145-acre Christmas tree farm in Warren County, just a short drive from both New York and Pennsylvania.
 Bring your own saw or borrow one from the farm.
 Staff is also on hand to cut your tree for you if you would like.
-Leashed dogs are welcome so bring along your best friend.
-Trees are priced differently according to variety; the farm has eight different kinds to choose from.
+Leashed dogs are welcome, so bring along your best friend.

-Wyckoff’s has been in business for over 60 years and is the official Christmas tree supplier to the White House.
+Wyckoff’s has been in business for over 60 years and has been an official Christmas tree supplier to the White House.
 There are over 5,000 cut-your-own trees waiting to be selected at the farm, as well as fresh pre-cut trees, wreaths, pine roping and blankets available for purchase.
+For those looking for something a little funkier this holiday season, Wycoff’s also has painted trees in a variety of colors.
 Hand saws are provided, along with extra services such as putting your tree on a “tree shaker” to rid the tree of stray needles, wrapping it for better transport and drilling a hole at the base for pin stands.
-Country gift shop and hayrides on the weekends (weather permitting).
-Cut-your-own trees are $10 per foot, including tax.
-The farm’s “painted” trees in fantastical colors are an extra $4 per foot.
+Visit the holiday barn for gifts and decor.

 Elwood Christmas Tree Farm